-How to show the invisible files on Mac with Terminal?
+How to unhide the hidden files on Mac with Terminal?

-What is the best software to recover and show hidden files on Mac?
+How to recover and show hidden files on Mac with software?

-Step 1: Download, install, and launch iBoysoft Mac Data Recovery on your computer.
+- Free download, install and launch iBoysoft Data Recovery for Mac on your computer.

-Step 4: Select files that you want to recover and then click "Recover" to get them back.
+- Select files that you want to recover and then click Recover to get them back.

 How to hide hidden files on Mac?